Do you want to install and set up All in One SEO for WordPress?

-Make sure that your title and description fields are using the main focus keyphrase for your post or page.
+Just make sure that your title and description fields are using the main focus keyphrase for your post or page.

 This ensures that your social media images are not broken, and you can choose the perfect image to appear with your links.

-We’ll talk about the ‘Schema’ tab later in this article.
+We will talk about the ‘Schema’ tab later in this article.

 Using Content Analyzer for TruSEO Score in WordPress

 One of the coolest features of All in One SEO is the content analysis and the TruSEO score.
-You can see them at the bottom of the ‘AIOSEO Settings’ section and also by clicking on the AIOSEO button at the top right corner of the screen.
+You can see them at the bottom of the ‘AIOSEO Settings’ section and also by clicking on the AIOSEO button in the top right corner of the screen.

 For more details, see our tips on optimizing your blog posts for SEO.

-Optimizing WooCommerce SEO using All in One SEO for WordPress
+Optimizing WooCommerce SEO Using All in One SEO for WordPress

-All in One SEO for WordPress is ready for eCommerce and helps you optimize your WooCommerce SEO right out of the box.
+All in One SEO for WordPress is ready for eCommerce stores and helps you optimize your WooCommerce SEO right out of the box.

 Let’s start with the product pages first.